AntonioGloria/WebDice/README.md

 # WebDice
 WebDice is a simple app to roll digital 3D dice in a web browser.
-This project was to further tinker with `three.js` and explore other .
-The clock reads the time when the app loads, then calculates the angles of the hands and subsequent times base on the initial time.
+This project was to further tinker with `three.js` and explore other features and capabilities.
+Users can set a number and color of dice, and a physical simulation of rolling dice will take place.
+The app also shows a breakdown of the numbers on each die and their total sum.

 ## Technologies
 - HTML